 Index investing with ETFs

 Index investing involves investing to earn returns close to indexes like Nifty, SENSEX, Nifty Bank, Nifty IT, etc. Index investing would require a high amount of capital if you were to invest directly in the securities inside these indexes.
 So, most investors prefer index funds.

 Index investments in India can be made easily using ETFs due to the wide range of index ETFs

 Systematic Investment Plans (SIPs) allow investors to make fixed periodic investments in a security or fund.
 SIPs are known to lower the cost of investing through Rupee-cost averaging.
 SIP investments are preferred by investors who dislike searching for the right timing.
 Instead of finding the right timing when prices are low, you can follow a disciplined approach that will lower your overall investment costs.

 SIPs in ETFs that follow the market or sectoral indexes are a good way to make diversified investments at lower costs without worrying about timing the market.

 In India, SIPs in ETFs have to be set up by the investors themselves.
 Some brokers do allow investors to set up automatic SIPs.
 If your broker does not have the feature to set up SIPs for ETFs, you can always commit to a DIY SIP (Do-It-Yourself SIP).

 Asset allocation strategies assign portions of a portfolio to different asset categories like stocks, bonds, commodities and cash.
 This is done to lower the risk from any one asset.
 It also lowers the dependency on any one asset.

-By making a portfolio of ETFs that follow indexes of different asset classes, you can achieve asset allocation.
+You can achieve asset allocation by making a portfolio of ETFs that follow indexes of different asset classes.
 ETF portfolios can be made with exposure to assets like stocks, bonds and commodities like gold and silver.

 Suppose you prefer not to change the allocation to each asset class.
 In that case, you could build a Strategic Asset Allocation ETF portfolio.